 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Here's how the stats break down:

-With recent TTM operating margins exceeding historical averages, but net margins still negative, PGT still has some work to do.
+With recent TTM operating margins exceeding historical averages, PGT looks like it is doing fine.